suchialex/CINS3002-CW06/instructions.md

     - product price: $355.89
     - product quantity: 15
   - Modify display_products() to add the quanity at the end, use formatting that best fits the data
-  - Add a new function update_price() and write code for it using other update functions' code logic
+  - Add a new function update_quantity() and write code for it using other update functions' code logic
   - Add this to your printed menu options and add the appropriate elif block for update_price
 </details>